top of page

 Can a family member or friend visit the family I partner with for me?

 Absolutely!
-Please be aware that the same rules and guidelines set forth by New International and their affiliates apply to your family member or friend traveling to Kenya.
-We will contact the family you partner with to communicate that your friend or family member will visit them on your behalf.
+Please be aware that the same rules and guidelines set forth by New International and its affiliates apply to your family member or friend traveling to Kenya.

 When can I visit the family I partner with?